Bharat Electronics

-Bharat Electronics Limited (BEL) is an Indian Government-owned aerospace and defence electronics company.
+Bharat Electronics Limited (BEL) is an Indian public sector aerospace and defence electronics company, headquartered in Bangalore.
 It primarily manufactures advanced electronic products for ground and aerospace applications.
-BEL is one of nine PSUs under the Ministry of Defence of India.
+BEL is one of sixteen PSUs under the administration of the Ministry of Defence of India.
 It has been granted Navratna status by the Government of India.

-On 24 January 2023, the world's largest institutional investor the Norwegian Government Pension Fund Global divested from BEL due to “unacceptable risk that the companies are selling weapons to a state that uses these weapons in ways that constitute serious and systematic breaches of the international rules on the conduct of hostilities”.
-The background for the decision is sales of military material to the military in Myanmar which has committed genocide against the Rohingya people.

-History of BEL
+History

 Bharat Electronics Limited was founded in Bangalore, Karnataka, India in 1954.

-Starting with the manufacture of a few communication equipment in 1956, BEL started manufacturing receiving valves in 1961, germanium semiconductors in 1962, and radio transmitters for AIR in 1964 with help from the Soviet Union.
+Starting with the manufacture of a few communication equipment in 1956, BEL started manufacturing receiving valves in 1961, germanium semiconductors in 1962, and radio transmitters for All India Radio in 1964 with help from the Soviet Union.